-Tiger Activity Center: The weight room and circuit room are available after school hours (until 4 pm) for 9th through 12th graders and TAC members only.
-Members who are under the age of 13 must be accompanied and directly supervised by an adult.
+Tiger Activity Center: The weight room and circuit room are available after school hours for 7th through 12th graders who have purchased a TAC membership, paid the daily fee, or are registered for the Strength and Conditioning Program through Activities..
+Students younger than grade 7 must have a membership or pay the daily rate AND must be accompanied and directly supervised by an adult.
 Student memberships are available for purchase at the TAC desk.